strozfriedberg/QELP/README.md

     > cd qelp
     > uv sync

-    Qelp can also be downlaoded as a standalone binary from Releases section
+    Qelp can also be downloaded as a standalone binary from Releases section

 Usage
 ================